Infinite Growth on a Finite Planet

 Among the myriad threats now facing humanity, our current economic system is a top culprit.
 It is an economy based on a form of capitalism often referred to as neoclassical or limitless growth economy.
 In this video presentation Stuart Scott explains further:

 Limitless growth, which has also been called growthism, imposes heavily on planetary resources and on biodiversity in extremely invasive and toxic ways.
 “Today’s planetary ecological crisis is due first and foremost to the increasing scale of the capitalist world economy,” says C.J.
-Polychroniou
+Polychroniou.
+Along with a fiat monetary system, growthism supplies the antecedents of a morally bankrupt neoliberalism.
+The result is the insane politics of an American psychosis with global implications.

-In short, it is clear that the type of capitalism we are now witnessing is making it impossible to ethically solve global and local problems, curtail planetary resource depletion, and avoid predation on the already poor and disenfranchised.
-A recent article titled “How Capitalism Torched the Planet by Imploding Into Fascism” discusses this further.
+The capitalism we have adopted is by no means our only option, but we continue as if it were despite the fact that we have clearly witnessed as a global species the consistent and perpetual ways that growth capitalism makes it impossible to ethically solve global and local problems, curtail planetary resource depletion, and avoid predation on the already poor and disenfranchised.
+A recent article titled “How Capitalism Torched the Planet by Imploding Into Fascism” discusses this further stating:

 This economic model has long stalled climate action.
 For example, reducing greenhouse gas emissions at the required rates to keep us under the recommended 350 ppm has been shown to be impossible in the context of limitless growth economy.
 We have already passed 400 ppm.
 Further, according to NRDC, “during our 200,000-or-so years on this planet, CO2 concentrations have largely stayed below 300 ppm, as ice cores prove.
 For humans, this is uncharted territory.”